What is the Ronald McDonald House of Winston-Salem?

 Can I cook a meal for families?

 Yes!
 Our families spend long days at the hospital and often have little time, energy or resources to cook breakfast or dinner.
 The gift of a hot, balanced meal is always enjoyed and deeply appreciated.
 Learn more about becoming a meal volunteer .
 To schedule a time to cook a meal for House families, please contact our Meals Coordinator at email@example.com or (336) 970-5665.

 Can I make snacks for families?

 Yes!
 Being able to grab a quick snack is a great comfort to parents and children who are hungry and in a hurry.
 Commercially prepared, individually wrapped snacks such as trail mix, crackers, cookies, chips, or other similar items are always needed.
 Homemade brownies, cakes, pies, cookies and other baked goods can also be prepared and packaged by you on-site in our kitchen.
 To learn more about preparing snacks click here (Link to page).
-To schedule a time to bake for families, please contact our Director of Volunteer Services at firstname.lastname@example.org or (336) 970-5651.
+To schedule a time to bake for families, please contact our Volunteer Services Director at firstname.lastname@example.org or (336) 970-5651.